siteheader.skip_content

 Nicholas talks about his tasks, training and overcoming the challenge of letting go of the wheel

-The biggest difference between a regular car and an autonomous vehicle is the start.
+The biggest difference between a regular car and an autonomous vehicle is how it starts.
 "The procedure in an autonomous vehicle is very complex – for a good reason", says Nicholas.
-He has been working as a driver at MOIA in Hamburg for four years and trained to be a Safety Driver last year.
+He has been working as a driver at MOIA in Hamburg for six years and trained to be a safety driver two years ago.
 He has thus undergone an extensive process that qualifies him to "drive" an autonomous ridepooling vehicle.
-Among other things, he had to familiarise himself extensively with technology.
+Among other things, he had to familiarize himself extensively with technology.
 This is because before the journey begins, the self-driving-system (SDS), lidar sensors and cameras, which keep an eye on the vehicle and everything that happens 360 degrees around it, are gradually ramped up.

-In the interview, Nicholas explains what tasks he takes on as a Safety Driver in the vehicle, why a co-pilot is also needed on board and whether he finds it hard to let go of the wheel.
+In the interview, Nicholas explains what tasks he takes on as a safety driver in the vehicle, how the training works, and whether he finds it difficult to let go of the wheel.

 Hi Nicholas, why did you choose to become a Safety Driver at MOIA?

 I've been a driver in Hamburg since 2019.
 I'm always interested in new things and was one of the first people to drive the barrier-free MOIAs at the beginning of 2023.
-Before that, I worked as a technical director in the theatre, among other things, but was no longer able to do the job for health reasons.
+Before that, I worked as a technical director in the theater, among other things, but was no longer able to do the job for health reasons.
 However, my love of technology remained.
-And those were the reasons for me to work as a Safety Driver: The appeal of something new in combination with pioneering technology, for which the legal framework has been set in Europe already.
+And those were the reasons for me to work as a Safety Driver: The appeal of something new in combination with pioneering technology.

 To become a Safety Driver at MOIA, applicants must go through an extensive process.
 How does this look like?